all-in-one-of/Eve/README.md

 This repository is a clean version of early created [Houdini](https://github.com/kiryha/Houdini) pipeline.

+#### Documentation
+Refer to [Eve wiki](https://github.com/kiryha/Houdini/wiki) for more info about pipeline usage and some fancy tutorials!

 ## Requirements and Installation
 Currently, Eve designed to be run on Windows OS.
-Here is the list of things you need to have before pipeline will works.
+Here is the list of things you need to have before Eve pipeline will works:

-Before running Houdini Pipeline Toolkit you need to install:
 - Houdini
 - Python 2.7.5 x 64 (or later version)
 - pip